- A Mid-September event

 Overview: Start the day off with the Beetle Stomp Fun Run followed by live music.
 The afternoon is filled with lumberjack shows where you can watch skilled lumberjacks excel at events like speed carving, power sawing, obstacle courses and much more.
 FallFest ends in the evening with another set of live music.
 Enjoy food, beer and woodworker booths throughout the day.
 Don’t miss the FallFest in Frisco.
 It’s a great way to support the community, an environmental cause, and have a ton of fun with family or friends.

 Fee: An entry fee may apply

 Details: The first FallFest came about as BeetleFest, as a way to educate the community on the devastating effect mountain pine beetles have had on the area’s forests and wilderness areas.
-What started as an idea for creating awareness grew into a full blown day of fun and activities for the whole family.
+What started as an idea for creating awareness grew into a full-blown day of fun and activities for the whole family.

 Join us for a full day of activities from The DLM Timberworks Lumberjack show and live entertainment to a bug petting zoo, 4k beetle stomp, and bug slug.
-If you get tired from all the activity stop by the informational and artist booths to see the latest in Beetle Kill products.
+If you get tired from all the activity stopped by the informational and artist booths to see the latest in Beetle Kill products.

 Find more details on the FallFest Website.

 Why should I care about the mountain pine beetle?